Last updated on: 2020-10-14

 The agent logs are stored, by default, in the following directories:

-The C:\ProgramData\DriveClient directory can be changed, based on the installer or through the AgentConfig.exe executable.
+You can change the C:\ProgramData\DriveClient directory based on the installer or through the AgentConfig.exe executable.

 Log lines have the following format: